 Which foods are best for your body?

-The food we eat plays a big role in how we feel and how our bodies function, it fuels our mind and body and is central to our health.
+The food we eat plays a big role in how we feel and how our bodies function.
+It fuels our mind and body and is central to our health.
 Whether you eat a plant based or meat diet, healthy, balanced meals can help to combat illness and leave you performing at your best both mentally and physically.
-The key to nutrition is in variety and we need to make sure we are packing in the foods high in vitamins and minerals to get a balanced and healthy diet.
+The key to nutrition is in variety.
+We need to make sure we are packing in the foods high in vitamins and minerals to get a balanced and healthy diet.

 Here is a list of foods which are known to help each body system